Today’s Sociology: Ideology and Partisan Advocacy

 A Warm and Welcoming Community

+Examples of cult-like behavior abound.
 One sociology department calls itself a “community for social change, social justice, and equality” with “supportive peers”.
 A sociologist observes that his colleagues “comprise an emotive left progressive community with shared norms and a tribal loyalty to sacralized victims.”
 Another describes a “warm and welcoming community”.
 Sociologists view themselves as compassionate and committed to social amelioration and the ‘defense of humanity’.
 Professor McCaffrey notes that students select sociology as a major because they want to change the world and usher in a utopian society where no racism, sexism, ableism, classism or discrimination of any kind exists.

 A University of Michigan sociology 2023 “Major of the Month” explains that “sociology makes it feel possible to dismantle even the most legitimate-seeming structures of power in our society, and reimagine their purpose and function to create a better future”.